meshcloud/meshcloud-docs/docs/meshstack.aws.metering.md

 The following parameters are required to configure meshStack to process the AWS Cost and Usage Reports [[More Details](#configuration-reference)]:

-* AWS credentials that can access the S3 bucket where the reports are written
+* AWS credentials that can access the S3 bucket where the reports are written to
 * The name of the S3 bucket where the report is written
 * The region of the S3 bucket
 * The name of the report